Skip to main content

 Robotics As A Career Summary Robotics is a branch of engineering which deals with the making of robots.
 Robots are programmed machines which are able to carry out tasks autonomously or semi- autonomously for the better working of the company.
 It involves designing, building and programming of phsycial robots, to troubleshoot the problems in various domains of operations and manufacturing.
 This is very useful in fields including transporation, manufacturing, production, medical, army, etc. It is an interdisciplinary branch of mechanical and electrical engineering.
 Career Opportunities in Robotics Space Research Medical Private Organizations Entertainment Investigation Banking How to Pursue a Career in Robotics Stream Graduation After Graduation After Post Graduation Path 1 Clear Class XII with Science with Maths stream Pursue B.Tech/B.E in Robotics/Mechatronics Engineering Pursue M.Tech in specialized branch of robotics Ph.D in the area of spe...

-Professor As A Career
+Actuarial Science As A Career

-Mining Engineering As A Career
+Commerce As A Career